Kinetic announces community grant for Greene County United Way

 Kinetic recently presented a $5,000 grant to Greene County United Way.

-Greene County commissioners nominated the local nonprofit to receive the funding, which will go toward necessary office and technology upgrades needed to provide resources to both local nonprofit organizations and community residents.
+Greene County commissioners nominated the local nonprofit to receive the funding, which will go towards necessary office and technology upgrades needed to provide resources to both local nonprofit organizations and community residents.

+The programs offered by the local United Way provide community solutions to critical county issues such as supporting seniors, health and wellness, emergency assistance and investing in youth education.

 “The Greene County United Way is grateful to have been selected for this generous donation from Kinetic by Windstream,” said MaChal Forbes, Greene County United Way executive director.